LeetLLM

 Backend status

-Keep the contrast precise:
+Keep the contrast tight:

-• On Apple silicon, tensor.to("mps") doesn't cross the same CPU-RAM-to-discrete-VRAM boundary.
+• On Apple silicon, tensor.to("mps") doesn't cross that same RAM-to-VRAM boundary.
 It still returns an mps tensor and selects MPS-backed execution.
-Don't infer that a framework-level device move is always free or always zero-copy.[4]Reference 4MLX: An array framework for Apple siliconhttps://github.com/ml-explore/mlx[2]Reference 2MPS backend.https://docs.pytorch.org/docs/stable/notes/mps
+Don't treat the framework move as free or as always zero-copy.
+Apple's MLX arrays are designed around shared memory; PyTorch still keeps cpu and mps as separate device targets.[4]Reference 4MLX: An array framework for Apple siliconhttps://github.com/ml-explore/mlx[2]Reference 2MPS backend.https://docs.pytorch.org/docs/stable/notes/mps

 2. Placement is still explicit.
 You still write cpu and mps, keep model and batch on compatible devices, and avoid needless host-visible scalar reads in the hot path.